How to Glue, Mat, and Frame Quilling

 pair of colorful floral pattern dangle paper earrings

 U.S.peeps, I'm hosting a quick Instagram giveaway [ENDED] of this pretty pair of lightweight paper earrings from Monday Morning Press's upcoming Funky Florals collection.
 The giveaway will end on Thursday, April 28... the new collection will be released that evening.
-Head on over to enter
+Use the link to receive 20% off your purchase.
+Free U.S. shipping too.

-All Things Paper is an Amazon and Etsy affiliate.
+All Things Paper is an Amazon, Etsy, and Monday Morning Press affiliate.

 Ann Martin